Pretrained Transformer Language Models for Search - part 1

 How large depends on the number of dimensions and the precision used per value (e.g. using bfloat16 saves 50% compared to float32).

 Due to computationally complexity of especially the all to all interaction model there has been renewed interest in multiphase retrieval and ranking.
 In a multiphased retrieval and ranking pipeline, the first phase retrieves candidate documents using a cost efficient retrieval method and the more computationally complex cross-attention or late interaction model inference is limited to the top ranking documents from the first phase.

 Illustration of a multi-stage retrieval and ranking architecture is given in the figure above.
 The illustration is from Phased ranking with Vespa.
-The 3 phases illustrated in the diagram is per content node, which is retrieving and re-ranking a subset of the total document volume.
-In addition one can also re-rank the global top scoring documents after the results from the nodes involved in the query are merged to find the global best documents.
+The three phases illustrated in the diagram is per content node, which is retrieving and re-ranking a subset of the total document volume.
+In addition, one can also re-rank the global top-scoring documents after the results from the nodes involved in the query are merged to find the global best documents.
 This step might also involve diversification of the result set before final re-ranking.